 Liaoning’s tertiary business has also grown significantly in the last decade.
 Since 2008, it has accounted for about a third of total GDP.
 In terms of direct foreign investment, Hong Kong, Japan, Germany and Singapore were the largest sources of Liaoning’s outside capital, with much of that investment targeting Dalian and Shenyang.

 Lay of the Land

 The east and south of the central plain are blanketed by the Changbai Shan and Qianshan ranges which extend down the Liaodong Peninsula into the sea.
-In this area is Liaoning’s highest point which peaks at 1336 meters.
 The coastline along the peninsula is rocky.
-In total, Liaoning’s coast line is 2,178 kilometers long – almost 12 percent of China’s total shoreline.
+In total, Liaoning’s coastline is 2,178 kilometers long – almost 12 percent of China’s total shoreline.

 The highlands of the Nulu’erhu Mountains cover most of Liaoning’s northwestern arm.
 The highlands roughly track the border between Liaoning and Inner Mongolia.
 They are part of the western fringe of the Mongolian Plateau and reach elevations averaging 450 meters.
 Where the mountains meet the coast along the Liaodong Bay, one of the three bays of the Bohai Sea, they are cut by many valleys formed by fast-flowing rivers.
 In total, Liaoning has some 392 rivers running a total length of 160,000 kilometers within the province.